soton-dsoc/soton-dsoc.github.io/README.md

-This is a the Soton dSoc website!
+This is the Soton dSoc website!

 ## Getting Started